ibm-cloud-docs/event-notifications/en-create-destination.md

 {{site.data.keyword.attribute-definition-list}}

-# Select an {{site.data.keyword.en_short}} destination
+# Create a {{site.data.keyword.en_short}} destination
 {: #en-create-en-destination}

 Destinations are custom protocols, which are either services or user reachable entities.
-Currently, {{site.data.keyword.en_short}} supports three destination types:
+Presently, {{site.data.keyword.en_short}} supports three destination types:
 - email-ibm
 - email-sms
 - webhook
 {: shortdesc}

 Of these, email-ibm and email-sms are supported out of the box.

 ## Create a destination